statu-alert

 Lumo PA Bookings 1st April – 31st March compared to the previous years was:

-Top 5 PA Complaints 1st April – 31st March compared with the same category for the previous year.
+Top 3 PA Complaints 1st April – 31st March compared with the previous year.

 Passenger Assistance Complaints 2024/25